 Susan David Dore was born into a family rich in musical tradition, and has been involved with the Marionettes almost since its formation.
 By age 15, Susan had completed all the Royal School of Music Examinations to Grade VIII, most of them with Distinction.
 A product of St Theresa’s Intermediate School in Woodbrook, she began and ended her working life with Republic Bank, from which she retired in 2002 as General Manager, Human Resources after 38 years of unbroken service.
 She grew up musically in the T&T Music Festival from its earliest days at the Roxy Cinema and the Victoria Institute (part of the Museum complex), and finally at the Queen’s Hall where in her final years of competition she partnered her long-time friend and colleague Gretta Taylor, winning piano duet and duo classes as well as the respective championships.
 She was invited to assist the Marionettes as accompanist in 1965, then auditioned as a singer and stayed on, becoming a fixture in the alto section.
-When Jocelyn became ill and eventually departed in the 1970s and Gretta took over the musical leadership of the Marionettes, Susan became her assistant, a role she maintained for 35 years before retiring.
-She now continues to volunteer her time to the group as director of the Marionettes Property Fund.
+When Jocelyn became ill and eventually departed in the 1970s and Gretta took over the musical leadership of the Marionettes, Susan became the Assistant Musical Director, a role she maintained for over 35 years before retiring in 2011.
+She now continues to volunteer her time to the group on the executive committee and the board of directors.